 5. Bring Refillable Water Bottles

 In order to beat the heat at Disney World, you’ll need to drink lots of water so you can stay hydrated.
 You can save a LOT of money by bringing your own refillable water bottles.
-A regular-sized bottled water costs about $3.50.
-For a family of four, that you would set you back $14 if everyone got their own bottled water — and that’s not nearly enough water for one day.
+Regular-sized bottled water costs about $3.50.
+For a family of four, that would set you back $14 if everyone got their own bottled water — and that’s not nearly enough water for one day.
 There are water refill stations throughout the park so you can easily stay hydrated at Disney World.

 6. Order Water with Your Meals

 Instead of ordering a soda with your meal, opt for water.
 If you ask for “a cup of water” (as opposed to bottled water) at any quick-service restaurant, you’ll get it for free.
 We’ve even seen a large container of water already set up with cups by the pick-up window at some food counters.
 The same goes for table-service restaurants.

 Generally, you’ll get a better bang for your buck at a quick-service restaurant than at a table-service restaurant.
 Similar menu items can have drastically different price tags.
 For example, if you’re feelin’ in the mood for Fish & Chips at the UK pavilion in EPCOT, go to Yorkshire County Fish Stop where the classic British dish is $12.99, compared to ordering Fish & Chips at Rose and Crown Dining Room for $26.
 Both versions are great, though!
 The ambiance surely plays a part since Yorkshire County Fish Shop is an outdoor walk-up counter with limited seating, while there’s plenty of indoor seating and air conditioning at Rose and Crown.

 8. Frogs Can Order from the Tadpoles’ Menu at Select Restaurants